Massipssa/Docs/Bgd/kafka/stream.md

 	* Request-Response (online trasaction processing OLAP)
 	* Bash-processing
 	* Stream-processing

 ## Concepts

-* Time
+### Time

-	- Event time: time where event occured.
+- **Event time:** time where event occured.
 Kafka add automatically the current time to producer record
-	- Log append time: time event arrived to Kafka borker
+- **Log append time:** time event arrived to Kafka borker
-	- Processing time:
+- **Processing time:**
 	- Time at which sytem processing received data to perform some calculation
 	- Two threads of same application can have different processing time
 	- Higly unreliable and best avoided
-	- PS: when usign time, time zone should be standrardied over the application
+	- ***PS:*** when usign time, time zone should be standardized over the application

+- **Time windows:** operations happen on slices of time

+### State

-* State: information stored between events
+- Information stored between events
-	- Local or internal state : accesible only by steaming app instance
+- Can be Local or internal state: accesible only by steaming application instance
-	- External state
+- External state (database, cache system,...)
-* Time windows: operations happens on slices of time

 * Design pattern
 	- Single event processing

-* Two API
+* Two APIs
 	- Low level Processor
 	- High Level Stream DSL

-1- StreamBuilder: create topology (DAG) is serie of transformations 2- KafkaStream: execute object from topology. will start multiple threads,each applying the processing topology to events in the stream
+1- StreamBuilder: create topology (DAG), which is a serie of transformations 2- KafkaStream: execute object from topology. will start multiple threads,each applying the processing topology to events in the stream

 * Stream: